Edge (geometry)

 In geometry, an edge is a particular type of line segment joining two vertices in a polygon, polyhedron, or higher-dimensional polytope.
 In a polygon, an edge is a line segment on the boundary, and is often called a polygon side.
 In a polyhedron or more generally a polytope, an edge is a line segment where two faces (or polyhedron sides) meet.
 A segment joining two vertices while passing through the interior or exterior is not an edge but instead is called a diagonal.

+An edge may also be an infinite line separating two half-planes.

+The sides of a plane angle are semi-infinite half-lines (or rays).

 Relation to edges in graphs

 In graph theory, an edge is an abstract object connecting two graph vertices, unlike polygon and polyhedron edges which have a concrete geometric representation as a line segment.

 However, any polyhedron can be represented by its skeleton or edge-skeleton, a graph whose vertices are the geometric vertices of the polyhedron and whose edges correspond to the geometric edges.
 Conversely, the graphs that are skeletons of three-dimensional polyhedra can be characterized by Steinitz's theorem as being exactly the 3-vertex-connected planar graphs.